 # Stellar

 Stellar is a decentralized payment network designed for fast, low-cost cross-border transactions.
-This guide covers Stellar-specific features when using Dfns wallets.
+This guide covers Stellar-specific features when using DFNS wallets.

 ## Account activation